Month: May 2019

 A Dreadful Tale: Text of a Sermon preached at St Stephen’s, Exeter on the Fifth Sunday of Easter, 2019

 Our first reading this morning—about Abraham and his son Isaac—is surely one of the most dreadful stories ever told.
-Now I grant that as a group Israel’s patriarchs and matriarchs seem to have been Dysfunctional with a capital “D”, and a good many of the stories about them are pretty awful.
+I grant that as a family group Israel’s patriarchs and matriarchs do in any case seem to have been dysfunctional with a capital “D”, and a good many of the stories about them are pretty awful.
 It’s surely something of a tribute to ancient Israel’s modesty and good humour that she went on telling these tales about her founding family at all, unembroidered and un-cleaned-up as they are!
 No “father-I-cannot-tell-a-lie” nonsense here!

-An ancient rabbinic suggestion is that God never really intended that Abraham would kill Isaac.
+An ancient rabbinic suggestion is that God never really intended that Abraham would kill Isaac at all.
 God simply tested him to see how serious he was about his faith.
 No one I know of has stated this view better than Walter Brueggemann.

 God tests to identify his people, to discern who is serious about faith and to know in whose lives he will be fully God… Faith is nothing other than trust in the power of the resurrection against every deathly circumstance.
 Abraham knows beyond understanding that God will find a way to bring life even in this scenario of death.
 That is the faith of Abraham.

 That is powerfully said, and apropos situations in which such faith has throughout history triumphantly manifested itself—the faith that sustained men and women in concentration camps, for example, or indeed the faith of Our Lord himself on the cross—it expresses an important truth.